prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 - Using introspection against the existing database
 - Using the `prisma2 convert` command

-Note that [introspection is not yet available](https://github.com/prisma/prisma2/issues/781), so for the purpose of this upgrade guide you'll use the `prisma2 convert` command which converts a Prisma 1 data model to a Prisma schema file.
+Note that [introspection is not yet available](https://github.com/prisma/prisma/issues/781), so for the purpose of this upgrade guide you'll use the `prisma convert` command which converts a Prisma 1 data model to a Prisma schema file.
 Note that the resulting Prisma schema will not contain any data source and generator definitions yet, these must be added manually.

 ### 2.1.
 Convert the datamodel